IMMM-SFA/Turner_et_al_2020_WRR/README.md

 S. Turner, K. Doering, N. Voisin

-File naming convention: DamName_Experiment_ReservoirScheme
+File naming convention: `DamName_Experiment_ReservoirScheme`

 Experiment numbers are as described in the paper:
-1. Offline: observed inflows, storage set to observed
+- 1 - Offline: observed inflows, storage set to observed
-2. Offline: observed inflows, storage allowed to depart from observed
+- 2 - Offline: observed inflows, storage allowed to depart from observed
-3. Online: LHM-simulated inflows, storage allowed to depart from observed
+- 3 - Online: LHM-simulated inflows, storage allowed to depart from observed

 Reservoirs schemes are as described in the paper:
-A. Generic
+- A - Generic
-B. Data-driven (1-week inflow)
+- B - Data-driven (1-week inflow)
-C. Data-driven (Dynamic horizons)
+- C - Data-driven (Dynamic horizons)